Choose how the interest is paid

 Any account holder can authorise sharing on the joint account they hold with you.
 If you wish to stop all data sharing on your joint account(s), you can go to ‘Settings’ from the Banking tab in the Suncorp App then ‘Data Sharing Arrangements’.
 Go to Account Permissions to manage your joint account sharing permissions or you can remove your joint account directly from the data sharing arrangement from the Consumer Dashbard in the Suncorp App.

 Once I’ve consented to share data, can I change or withdraw my consent?

-Yes, you can use the Suncorp App to:
+Yes, you can use your Consumer Dashboard to:

-- view with whom you are sharing your data and when these arrangements will expire, and
+- view with who your data is being shared and when these arrangements will expire

-Can all Suncorp Bank customers share their data?
+Can all Suncorp Bank personal customers share their data?